What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Usage: No nutrients

 Pure coco coir has no inherent nutrients available for seedlings or plants to use.
-At least, this point is not dogma as we have evidence that microgreens grown in pure coco coir do not grow as quick or as large as those grown in potting mixes.
+At least, this point is not dogma, as we have evidence that microgreens grown in pure coco coir do not grow as quickly or as large as those grown in potting mixes.

 Dark Opal Basil after 19-days

-At Day 19 you can see that the basil in the nutrient poor coconut coir is falling behind the mixes.
+On Day 19 of this Dark Opal Basil grow, you can see that the basil in the nutrient-poor coconut coir is falling behind the mixes.
 Left to right, pure coconut coir, Coco Loco Mix, and Happy Frog (peat-based) Mix.

-Coco coir by itself can't sustain growth once the energy in the seed has been used up.
+Coco coir alone can’t sustain growth once the energy in the seed has been used up.
 However, adding a good liquid fertilizer, such as Ocean Solution, to pure coconut coir should add enough nutrients to grow awesome microgreens.

-Peat moss also does not have much if any, natural nutrients.
+Peat moss also does not have much, if any, natural nutrients.
 Pure peat moss is in the same nutrient-poor boat as coir.
+So adding any fertilizer will help.
+We love Home Microgreens Potting Mix because it contains natural fertilizers and there is no need to buy another product to help microgreens grow.

 Usage: Hydrating Coco Coir Bricks